 Ephesus ruins are among the most visited places in Turkey.
-Famous for the legendary Temple of Artemis and the Roman structure Celsus Library, Ephesus welcomes an average of 3 million visitors a year.
-In this article, you can find a brief introduction of the places to see in Ephesus and get an impression of the things to do around Ephesus.
+Famous for the legendary Temple of Artemis and the Library of Celsus, Ephesus welcomes an average of 3 million visitors a year.
+In this article, you can find a brief introduction of the places to see in Ephesus and the things to do around Ephesus.
 In addition, Ephesus ticket price and opening hours are noted.

 Ephesus Ruins attract visitors from all over Turkey during the tourist season.
 Daily tours are organized to Ephesus from important holiday destinations such as Istanbul, Bodrum and Antalya.
 Ephesus receives the most visitors from Mediterranean Cruises coming to the cruise port in Kusadasi.